It takes 10 years to grow a tree, 2 years to create Agarwood, 168 hours to "cook" this Warming Sun Agarwood Oil.

 You won't find it in any department stores or any essential oil suppliers because

-If you are still reading, I guess you like what you see so far, I know you want to try it out.
+If you are still reading, I guess you like what you see so far, and I know you want to try it out.

 It is easy, add to cart and checkout.
+You will be glad that you do

 If you like what you read so far, wait until you experience it with your nose.

-Or Scroll back up to see a valuable offer with other amazing oud oils
+Scroll back up to see a valuable offer with other amazing oud oils

-According to the Essential Oil Safety book, Agarwood oil is not known to have any issues when applying neatly or topically on the skin.
+According to the Essential Oil Safety book, Agarwood oil is not known to have any issues when applied neatly or topically on the skin.
 However, to be extra safe, please kindly apply a small dab to your elbow or wrist to see if you have any sensitivity with Oud Oil.

 Just in case you do, stop applying directly on your skin.
 You can dilute it with jojoba or fractionated coconut oil.